My printout has incorrect or missing colors. What should I do?

 - Try turning off Fix Photo in Windows (on the Main tab) or Mac OS X 10.5.

 - With Mac OS X 10.3 and 10.4 or Mac OS X 10.5 (in the Print Settings pop-up menu), try using Automatic mode.

-- Turn off High Speed mode and/or Fast Mode in the Windows, Mac OS X 10.3 and 10.4, or Mac OS X 10.5 printer software.
+- Try changing the Gamma setting in your Windows, Mac OS X 10.3 and 10.4 or Mac OS X 10.5 printer software.

 Published: May 11, 2009 Was this helpful?
 Thank you for the feedback!